mattweale/azure-orbital-aqua-infrastructure/README.md

 * A Managed Identity is created and assigned access to the Storage Account that was created to store the NASA Software.
 This Managed Identity is attached to both the RT-STPS and IPOPP Virtual Machines that allows them to pull the software during the execution of Custom Script Extension.

 * A Container (shared) is added to the Storage Account that was created by TCP to Blob.
+Both /raw-contact-data and /shared are blobfuse2 mounted on both VMs.

 * A Managed Identity is created and assigned access to the Storage Account that was created during the deployment of TCP to Blob.
 This Managed Identity is attached to both the RT-STPS and IPOPP VMs that allows them both to mount Containers after deployment.